m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 On a single CPU, threads can be useful because they hide latency.
 If the amount of time a thread will spend idle is greater than the time it takes to context switch twice, it makes sense to context switch and let some other thread do some work.

-If there really isn’t any idle time, context switching just wastes cycles that could have been used for request processing.
+If there really isn't any idle time, context switching just wastes cycles that could have been used for request processing.

 In the event driven model, a request will be processed exactly until a wait is necessary, at which point the execution context will switch to servicing another request.